OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

 01 - How to Upload Private Data to the Domain Server
 ============================================================

-Welcome back to another ``Data Owner tutorial``.
-In the last tutorial, you learned how Data Owners can deploy the domain node that represents the theoretical organization’s ``private data servers``.
+Welcome back to another Data Owner tutorial.
+In the last tutorial, you learned :doc:`how to deploy a domain server <00-deploy-domain>` that represents the theoretical organization’s private data servers.
 But right now, the node you just deployed is empty.

 After today’s tutorial, you will learn how to ``upload`` the